soedinglab/BaMMmotif2/README.md

 P(A) P(C) P(G) P(T)<br>
 P(A|A) P(C|A) P(G|A) P(T|A) P(A|C) P(C|C) P(G|C) ...
 P(T|T)<br>
 P(A|AA) P(C|AA) P(G|AA) P(T|AA) P(A|AC) P(C|AC) P(G|AC) ...
 P(T|TT)<br>

-## How to plot BaMM logos?

-R scripts are provided in directory R to plot the BaMM logo from a BaMM flat file.

-There are two R files for plotting BaMM logos: 1. plotBaMMLogo.R and 2.generateLogo.R

-The required input is one of the output files from BaMM!motif with extension .ihbcp, .ihbp, .hbcp or .hbp.

-The logo order is an integer between 0 to 8.

-    plotBaMMLogo.R path_to_bamm_file logo_order

-## Motif occurrence file

-Filename extension: `.occcurrence`

-    >sequence name:sequence length
-    start:end:log odds score:strand:matched pattern

-example:

-    >chr6:205
-    59:70:5.25:+:CTGGTGACTGAC
-    333:344:0.103:-:CCAAGGTGTCAG
-    337:348:4.76:-:GGTGTCAGTCAC
-    365:376:0.129:-:GCAGAGACCCAC

 ## License